 The registered office, head office and executive office of goeasy is located at 33 City Centre Drive, Suite 510, Mississauga, Ontario, L5B 2N5.

 Intercorporate Relationships

-goeasy is the holder of all of the common shares in the capital of its principal subsidiaries, RTO Asset Management Inc., easyfinancial Services Inc. and easyhome U.S. Ltd. goeasy Ltd. holds 100% of the preferred shares of RTO Asset Management Inc. goeasy's principal subsidiaries are as set forth in the following chart:
+goeasy is the holder of all of the common shares in the capital of its principal subsidiaries, RTO Asset Management Inc., and easyfinancial Services Inc. goeasy holds 100% of the preferred shares of RTO Asset Management Inc.